haskell-perf/graphs/results/TIME.md

 SUMMARY:

  * Containers was the fastest 6 times
+ * Hash-Graph was the fastest 1 times
-There was 2 ex-aequo
+There was 1 ex-aequo

 ABSTRACT:

- * Containers was 42.15 times faster than Alga
+ * Containers was 42.72 times faster than Alga
- * Hash-Graph was 14.75 times faster than Alga
+ * Hash-Graph was 15.04 times faster than Alga
- * Fgl was 12.99 times faster than Alga
+ * Fgl was 12.48 times faster than Alga

 ## hasEdge